 One of the most important forms to avoid missing is the charity registration.
 A charity registration filed with your state of incorporation will make sure that you are legally allowed to solicit for donations.
 There are penalties associated with conducting without a charity registration, so to avoid them altogether make sure that you get your charity registration filed ASAP.

 Tell The Truth

 It is also important to inform others if you are pending 501c3 approval.
-A lot of the time organizations think that they can claim to be 501c3 approved when their application is still awaiting review at the IRS.
-While it would be nice to consider yourself as already accepted (we appreciate your confidence, truly) it is safer and more accurate to say that you are pending approval.
+A lot of the time nonprofit board members think that they can claim to be 501c3 approved when their application is still awaiting review at the IRS.
+While it would be nice to consider yourself as already accepted, it is safer and more accurate to say that you are pending approval.
 We understand that the process is long and tedious and that you are eager for that bright light at the end of the dark tunnel, but being truthful is the best option.

 If you would like to know some other blunders associated with nonprofit startups, or want to know how you can complete the steps towards forming a nonprofit successfully, please contact our expert team at 407-857-9002.
 Alternatively, you can email us at email@example.com.
 However you reach out to us, whatever that may be for, we look forward to assisting you in any way that we possibly can.